Skip to content

 Port-au-Prince, Haiti

-Irvyne Lafortune Jean-Baptiste is Kanpe’s project and operations manager.
+Irvyne Lafortune Jean-Baptiste is KANPE’s project and operations manager.
 With her experience in the non-profit sector, she wishes to bring positive change to the life of underprivileged people in Haiti.

 Odinave Dominique